UNC-Libraries-data/Excel/Excel_Workshop_Instructions.md

 to indicate the first row of column A.  When we copy or drag this reference one cell to the right it becomes B1, or if we drag it one cell down, it automatically becomes A2.

-Sometimes we don't want our references to change as we drag our formulas.
+Sometimes we don't want our references to change as we drag our formulas, though.
 [Absolute references](https://support.office.com/en-us/article/switch-between-relative-absolute-aand-mixed-references-dfec08cd-ae65-4f56-839e-5f0d8d0baca9) provide unchanging references by placing a $ before the column letter and row number:

 `=$A$1`

 The reference above will stay the same no matter where we move it.

-## [VLOOKUP]
+## VLOOKUP
+(View the VLOOKUP sheet.)
 The VLOOKUP function provides a way to merge or join additional data into a dataset, using a common code or value.

 ![VLOOKUP example in Excel](https://github.com/UNC-Libraries-data/Excel/blob/master/media/image8.png?raw=true)

+So here's an example of a VLOOKUP function:

 **`=VLOOKUP(A3,$F$3:$G$9,2,FALSE)`**

+and here's what each element of the function means:

 |Parameter|Value|Description|
 |---------|-----|-----------|